leoposc/uibk-hpc/week04/ex01/README.md

 To reduce the number of operations required to compute `B[IND(y, x)] = tc + 0.2 * (tr + tl + td + tu - (4 * tc));`, we shortened it to `B[IND(y, x)] = 0.2 * (tr + tl + td + tu + tc)`.
 Although we thought that this change would be done by the compiler automatically, this was not the case.
 We achieved a speed up of about 1.15 to 1.20.
 However, one could still argue if this solution is really better, as for different heat coefficients the code has to be rewritten.

+We also tried using the `-fast-math` flag of the `gcc` compiler, but the improvements seem to be negligible.

 TODO

 **Insert the final walltime and speedup of the 2D stencil for 96 cores for N=768x768 and T=768x768x100 into the comparison spreadsheet: https://docs.google.com/spreadsheets/d/18WIigEWPM3htroCkLbLoiVKf2x4J2PtxDbtuYUPTRQQ/edit**